It’s half term holiday this week and I’m also on holiday from work (yay!)

 Place the flour into the bowl of a mixer fitted with a dough hook.
 Add the salt and yeast, keeping them at separate sides of the bowl (adding them directly on top of each other can kill the yeast).

 Add the soft butter, sugar, eggs, milk and 100ml water.
 Switch on the mixer and mix at slow speed.
 Slowly add more water if the dough looks a bit dry – it should be soft and quite sticky.
 Mix on medium for 5 minutes until the dough is very soft and elastic.
 Add your dried fruit and cinnamon and mix again for a couple of minutes.

 Cover the bowl with cling and leave to rise for 1-2 hours or until at least doubled in size.
 At this stage you could actually put the dough in the fridge and leave it to slowly prove overnight, but make sure you let it come to room temperature before you shape it.

 Line two baking trays with baking paper and preheat the oven to 200C.

 Tip out the dough on a lightly floured surface and gently fold inwards repeatedly until all the air is knocked out.
 Divide the dough into two equal pieces and shape each piece into a ball.
 Place on the baking tray.
 Cover with lightly oiled cling film or a large plastic bag and leave to prove for 45 minutes -1 hour, or until the dough has at least doubled in size and springs back quickly when prodded lightly.
 Glaze each loaf with beaten egg.
-Bake for 20-25 minutes or until golden brown on top and the loaves sound hollow when tapped on the bottom.
+Bake for about 40-45 minutes or until golden brown on top and the loaves sound hollow when tapped on the bottom.
 Transfer to a wire rack to cool.

 For the icing, stir together the icing sugar and maple syrup until you have a pourable icing.
 You might need to add some more maple syrup so keep it close to hand.
 Pour the icing over the cooled loaves and leave to set.